 Cooking Techniques for Zucchini

-- Grilling: Grilled zucchini takes on a smoky flavor that pairs well with marinades and is perfect for summer barbecues.
+- Grilling: Grilled zucchini gets a smoky flavor that goes well with burgers and steaks for a summer cookout.

-- Sautéing: Quick sautéing in olive oil with garlic and herbs brings out the zucchini’s vibrant color and flavor, making it an ideal addition to stir-fries.
+- Sautéing: Quick sauté in olive oil with garlic and herbs brings out its color and taste in minutes.

 Delicious Zucchini Recipes